 The Pro Masters divisions will both require lots of action at Squam in order to shake up the current standings.
 None of the leaders in either field are signed up for Storrs except for Blaine, who is currently sitting in first place for MP50.

-Men’s Pro Open, the big leagues, has some great competition.
+Men’s Pro Open, the big leagues, has had some great competition this year.
 President Ian Craveiro and Billy Crane are ahead of the pack and vying for first place.
 Crane is in the lead, but Craveiro has a spot in the Classic where he can earn some extra points.
 There is a large pack of players all vying for 3rd place around 20 points behind the leaders.
 Charlie Veysey has a slight lead, but Cody, Ben, and Edwin are hot on his heals and a win in either of the upcoming events could push someone into that 3rd place spot.
 This will be a very exciting division to watch as we come into the final stretch of the season!

 If you missed the boat on signing up for Storrs Pond, Squamanagonic is you last chance to put up some last-minute points and improve your spot in the standings!
 Rob Feeney is putting together an excellent C-Tier event and you’re not going to want to miss it – sign up today!